accidentalrebel/accidentalrebel.com/content/cyber-corp-case-2-writeup-part-1.md

 ![cyber-corp-case-2-writeup-08]({attach}/images/cyber-corp-case-2-writeup-08.png)

 There are three "action" keywords specified in the question that I knew I could filter for.
-This led me to using the query below:
+This led me to use the query below:

 > event_type:NetworkConnection OR event_type:FileOpen OR event_type:FileCreate

-What I'm looking for is an event where there is a "NetworkConnection" and a "FileCreate" event (these two signifies another file is downlaoded from the internet), the "FileOpen" is when the file has been opened and therefore triggered the WMI subscription.
+What I'm looking for is an event where there is a "NetworkConnection" and a "FileCreate" event (these two signify another file is downloaded from the internet), the "FileOpen" is when the file has been opened and therefore triggered the WMI subscription.

 As you can see in the image below, we have a series of events that shows us the three events that we are looking for in the previous paragraph.
 But because their timestamps are the same, they are all jumbled.